planpropeller/persample/README.md

 This project uses Drizzle ORM and Zod for object-relational mapping and validation respectively.

+Drizzle writes to different Sqlite databases dependent on `NODE_ENV`, according to configuration in `./config.ts`.

 ## Scripts

 `npm start` starts the server